Leadership Team

 Professional Staff

-(she/her/hers), Executive Director
+Rabbi Sandra Lawson (she/her/hers), Executive Director

-Abby can be reached at [email protected].
+Sandra can be reached at: [email protected].

-Lisa can be reached at [email protected].
+Lisa can be reached at: [email protected].

-Sarah can be reached at [email protected].
+Mark can be reached at: [email protected].

 Carolina Jews for Justice is currently led by a volunteer Board of Directors from Jewish communities across North Carolina.
 CJJ chapters are led by volunteer chairs of local steering committees.

-Herb Baum, PhD, Board Member
+Herb Baum, PhD, Board Treasurer

 Herb and his wife moved to Greensboro nine years ago from the Washington, DC area where he worked for various companies as a program evaluator for federal, state, and local programs.
 Herb teaches statistics at Guilford College, consults to a local community-based organization on strategic planning, works for a colleague on valuing the services provided by human-service organizations, and will travel for a good pastrami sandwich.